Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies

 To understand the effectiveness of data strikes, researchers and strike leaders might look to research on data scaling and learning curves, which describes the relationship between ML performance and the amount of data available for training (e.g. \cite{cho2015much,dietterich_machine_1995,figueroa_predicting_2012,hestness2017deep}).
-Findings from this literature could be used to produce a best guess as to the effectiveness of a strike.
-Some early work has taken methods from this literature to more explicitly simulate how effective data strikes might be in certain contexts \cite{vincent_data_2019}.
-If researchers have shown a model needs a certain number of observations in its training set to be effective (e.g. \cite{cho2015much}), data strike organizers could use that research to guide their strike (i.e. to aim for a certain number of participants).
+Findings from this literature could be used to predict the effectiveness of a strike, as in prior work which explicitly simulated data strikes ~\cite{vincent_data_2019,vincent_can_2020}.
+If researchers have shown a model needs a certain number of observations in its training set to be effective (e.g. \cite{cho2015much}), data strike organizers could use that research to guide their strike, for instance by setting a goal for participant recruitment.

 In summary, data strikes are a data lever available to anyone who can withhold or delete their data.
-Behaviors studied in HCI and privacy include data strikes: refusing to use a technology, abandoning a technology, and other ways people change their technology use in protest all allow people to exert data leverage.
+While a new concept, research in HCI, privacy, machine learning, and related fields can help us to understand what data strikes will look like and how effective they might be.